-To manage site use, maximize site capacity, reduce multiple user conflicts, simplify monitoring and management, and reduce potential adverse impacts to the marine environment, the Wilmington District, USACE in consultation with EPA Region 4, has designated three adjacent zones within the ODMDS to accommodate and distribute dredged materials ocean dumping activity (Figure 3).
-The area of each zone is approximately 25,000,000 square feet.
+To manage site use, maximize site capacity, reduce multiple user conflicts, simplify monitoring and management, and reduce potential adverse impacts to the marine environment, the Wilmington District, USACE, in consultation with EPA Region 4, has designated specific zones or "cells" within the ODMDS to accommodate and distribute dredged sediment.
+Although three zones were originally designated (Figure 3), the ODMDS currently consists of five zones, including a "sand cell" (Figure 4 and Figure 5).
+The area of each zone receiving non-beachquality material is approximately 574 acres.
 Disposal shall be initiated within the specified disposal release zone and completed (i.e., doors closed) prior to leaving the ODMDS.
 Dredged material disposal authorization documents or contract specifications should specify methods to prevent mounding of dredged materials.
-40 CFR §227.28 requires that disposal occur inside the designated site boundaries and no closer than 330 feet (100 meters) from the designated site boundaries.
+40 CFR §227.28 requires that disposal occur inside the designated ODMDS boundaries and no closer than 100 meters (~330 feet) from the designated site boundaries.
 All existing disposal release zones were established to satisfy this criterion as well as manage dredged material disposal and contain impacts to within the ODMDS boundaries.
 Should future disposal zones be required, they will similarly be established to satisfy these criteria.
 The specific release zone(s) will be specified as part of the dredged material quality verification process and included in the EPA's MPRSA Section 103 concurrence letter.
 Dredged material shall be disposed so that depths within the site boundaries will be no shallower than -30 feet Mean Lower Low Water (MLLW).
 Current average depths in the ODMDS are approximately -45 feet MLLW.